REPLACE - Seven Steps to Remember During A Massive Blood Transfusion

 Note: A massive blood transfusion can be defined as follows:

-(The average blood volume of an adult is approximately 70 mL/kg of ideal body weight.)
+The average blood volume is approximately 70 mL/kg for adults of ideal body weight (Red Cross 2020).

-Attempts to replace the blood that is being lost are futile if the bleeding is not stopped.
-If the bleeding is external, try to control of it by compressing the bleeding site, applying a tourniquet above the bleeding extremity or packing the bleeding wound.
-If the bleeding is internal, there needs to be an urgent surgical intervention to find the source and control it.
+Attempting to replace the blood that is being lost is futile if the bleeding is not stopped.
+If the bleeding is external, try to control it by compressing the bleeding site, applying a tourniquet above the bleeding extremity or packing the bleeding wound.
+If the bleeding is internal, there needs to be an urgent surgical intervention to find the source and control it (ANZCOR 2017).

 Adopt the Goldilocks principle here; not too much, not too little…just right!
-Permissive hypotension of 80-100 mmHg systolic is usually recommended until the bleeding has stopped, as adding more force behind the bleed is only going to worsen it.
+Permissive hypotension of 80-100mmHg systolic is usually recommended until the bleeding has stopped, as adding more force behind the bleed is only going to worsen it (NBA 2011).

-Blood comes straight from the fridge at a temperature of 8 degrees celsius, and cold blood does not clot!
-Hypothermic people also have a slower heart rate, decreased myocardial contractility and impaired uptake of oxygen by the cells; leading to worsening shock.
+Hypothermic people have a slower heart rate, decreased myocardial contractility and impaired uptake of oxygen by the cells, leading to worsening shock.
 It is easier to keep a patient warm than trying to warm them up.
-Use a blood warmer to administer the blood where possible and remember to put an active warming blanket on the person, aiming for a temperature of more than 35 degrees celsius.
+Use a blood warmer to administer the blood where possible and remember to put an active warming blanket on the person, aiming for a temperature of more than 35 degrees celsius (NBA 2011).